crate/tsperf/docs/data-generator.md

 + INGEST_SIZE: 720 (an hour has 3600 seconds divided by 5 seconds)
 + TIMESTAMP_DELTA: 5

-And finally we want to signal using the appropriate schema:
+Finally, we want to signal using the appropriate schema:
 + SCHEMA: "tsperf.schema.factory.simple:machine.json"

 The resulting yml file could look like this: